Vijfendertig/earth_rover_firmware/README.md

 ### IMU Module

 The IMU functionality is provided by an [Adafruit 9-DOF Absolute Orientation IMU Fusion Breakout ](https://www.adafruit.com/product/2472) based on a Bosch BNO055 IMU sensor.
 The Teensy and the BNO055 breakout board communicate via I2C, so you'll have to connect the 3.3V, GND, SDA and SCL of the breakout board to your Teensy.
-By default, the first I2C interface's SDA and SCL lines are on pins 18 and 19.
 Configure the Wire (or i2c_t3) interface before initializing the sensor.
+The current firmware uses the first I2C interface's SDA and SCL lines on pins 18 and 19.

 The rosserial IMU module provides two publishers: